sammyd/iOS8-day-by-day-book/manuscript/25-notification-actions.md

 notification system and provide a set of customized actions that the user will see and can execute alongside the notification.

-Today's post digs into the new notification actions by creating a simple timer app based on local notifications.
+This chapter digs into the new notification actions by creating a simple timer app based on local notifications.
 Exactly the same principles apply for providing custom actions for remote notifications too - just using push notifications as a trigger.
 The sample application is called __NotifyTimely__